 Appropriate Treatment in Medicine (ATM) Initiative

-The Office of the Ombuds is an independent, impartial, informal problem-solving resource serving faculty, staff, and students on the Charles River and Medical Campus.
-The Office maintains strict confidentiality, and provides a safe place for you to have off-the-record conversations on issues related to life, work, or study at Boston University.
-Talking to the Ombuds can be a good first step if you have a concern and you don’t know where to turn for help.
+The Office of the Ombuds is an independent, impartial, informal problem-solving resource serving BU faculty, staff, and students on both Campuses.
+The Office maintains strict confidentiality, and provides a safe place for off-the-record conversations on issues related to life, work, or study at Boston University.

 EthicsPoint is an independent hotline for anonymous and confidential reporting of activities that may involve improper conduct or violations of Boston University policies for all BU faculty, staff and students.

 All reports are investigated promptly and discreetly by the University, receiving careful consideration with the objective of addressing any improper conduct or violation of University policy.

 This hotline is not a substitute for other existing reporting methods or protocols for handling concerns and complaints.
 If you would like to report your concern to Boston University directly and are uncertain how to begin, contact Compliance Services (email@example.com; 617-358-8090) for assistance.

 Contact Associate Dean of Student Affairs Angela Jackson, MD, at firstname.lastname@example.org or 617-638-4166.